 - 6.1 Six Opportunity Areas have been identified within the IP-One area defined on the map in Figure 1 in Chapter 2 (see list below).
 They are areas where there are clusters of development opportunities, which together present an important opportunity to enhance the townscape and public realm.
-The Opportunity Area descriptions, development principles and plans which follow will act as concept plans to guide the development expected to take place. - A Island Site (this area includes part of the former Opportunity Area E Over Stoke Waterside) - B Merchant Quarter - C Mint Quarter and surrounding area - D Education Quarter and surrounding area - E Westgate - F River and Princes Street Corridor (this area reflects a re-focus of the former Opportunity Area G River Corridor) - 6.2 The number of opportunity areas has decreased from twelve identified in the Preferred Options IP-One Area action Plan published in November 2007.
+The Opportunity Area descriptions, development principles and plans which follow will act as concept plans to guide the development expected to take place.
+The allocation policies of the Plan take precedence over the Opportunity Area guidance and site sheets in the event of inconsistencies between the Opportunity Area guidance and site allocations. - A Island Site (this area includes part of the former Opportunity Area E Over Stoke Waterside) - B Merchant Quarter - C Mint Quarter and surrounding area - D Education Quarter and surrounding area - E Westgate - F River and Princes Street Corridor (this area reflects a re-focus of the former Opportunity Area G River Corridor) - 6.2 The number of opportunity areas has decreased from twelve identified in the Preferred Options IP-One Area action Plan published in November 2007.
 The reduction in number follows a re-assessment of the site opportunities available within the Opportunity Areas.
 Some have been deleted because of concerns over their deliverability and some because they have now been developed.
 The Opportunity Areas which have lost most or all of their site opportunities have been deleted or merged with ones which remain. - 6.3 For each Opportunity Area two plans are included: the first is a site analysis plan and the second a plan to illustrate the development options and design guidelines.
+The development options shown illustrate how development could be laid out on allocated sites.